Nancy Fischer has advice for all of the dancers out there: “Don’t ever dance in rubber-soled shoes on a smooth surface.”

 Bob and Jackie Wistort are residents of Redwood Terrace, just five miles from their old home in Rancho Bernardo.
 While the area is familiar, that’s not why they chose the community.

-Besides loving the life plan concept, Bob, a retired engineer, wanted a place where he could continue his woodworking hobby.
-Redwood Terrace allowed him to move some of his equipment to a workshop there.
-He leaves his apartment every day at 9 a.m. and heads to his home away from home.
+Bob leaves his apartment every day at 9 a.m. and heads to his home away from home.
 With the help of power saws, drill presses and other equipment, Bob crafts carvings, cane toppers and bowls.
-Next, he’ll be working on a rooster.
+Next up, he’s working on a rooster.

-Once, he did experience the benefit of having access to multiple levels of care.
-Bob had to take a break from woodworking when he fell in the workshop and fractured his hip in two places.
-The surgery was complicated and he required rigorous rehab after leaving the hospital.
-The “where” was easy: Rather than having to scramble to find a rehab facility he liked or that had room, living in a life plan community meant Bob could go to Redwood Terrace’s health center, where he was able to access rehab and skilled nursing care.
+Once, Bob had to take a break from woodworking when he fell in the workshop and fractured his hip in two places.
+The surgery was complicated, and he required rigorous rehab after leaving the hospital—and the “where” was easy.

 Harriet Pearson didn’t have to worry when her late husband needed extra care.
-As residents of Regents Point, a HumanGood community in Irvine, California, he was able to move between different levels of care on campus when he was sick, including a stay at Regents Point’s skilled nursing center, when he was sick.
+As residents of Regents Point, a HumanGood community in Irvine, California, Harriet's husband was able to move between different levels of care on campus when he was sick, including a stay at Regents Point’s skilled nursing center.

-Harriet Pearson also has experience moving between levels of care.
-Once, she fell and broke a hip.
-Another time, she was putting away groceries and had placed a six-pack of soda on the floor to unload.
-When the phone rang, she tripped over the soda.
+And Harriet herself also has experience moving between levels of care.
+Once, she fell and broke her hip.
+Then, she broke her other hip while putting groceries away.
+Harriet had placed a six-pack of soda on the floor while unloading her purchases and then tripped over it while going to answer the phone.

 The Benefits of Life Plan Communities

-- Peace of mind.
-If your health care needs change, you never have to worry about looking for a new community.
-Moves are often precipitated by a health emergency.
-Decisions are sometimes made hastily, without time for due diligence.
+- Peace of mind: If your health care needs change, you never have to worry about looking for a new community.
+Moves are often precipitated by a health event, and decisions are sometimes made hastily, without time for due diligence.
 At a Life Plan Community, you don’t have to start over again in a new community and be uprooted from friends if you need advanced health care.
 Familiarity makes a move easier and feelings of isolation less likely.

-- Clear costs.
-You know what the costs are at every level, including what you’ll need to spend for extra support.
+- Predictable costs: You know what the costs are at every level, including what you’ll need to spend for extra support.

-- Attention to detail.
-This could mean help with housekeeping, a dinner you didn’t have to shop for or cook, property that is maintained for you, rides to cultural events or appointments and on-campus activities all planned for you.
+- Attention to detail: This could mean help with housekeeping, a dinner you didn’t have to shop for or cook, beautifully maintained grounds, rides to cultural events or appointments and on-campus activities.